What are tire wear patterns?

 Tire bubbles and blisters

-Tire bubbles develop from damage within the tires which can be caused by one-sided tire wear patterns.
+If you are wondering about what causes bubbles in a tire, they develop from damage within the tires which can be caused by one-sided tire wear patterns.
 Tire bubbles/bulges are very dangerous and need to be attended to as quickly as possible.
 Continuously driving with a tire that has bulges can lead to fatal accidents when the bulges burst.

 Causes of irregular tire wear patterns